-This implementation memo is a draft document to help a company analyze and document the impact of ASC 606 on a specific revenue stream - contract manufacturing of custom equipment or tooling.
-This can be used for and tailored to any arrangement that includes production of equipment or other larger custom designed products, each taking a longer duration to complete (likely more than one month), that are built specifically to the customer's specifications.
+This implementation memo is a draft document to help a company analyze and document the impact of ASC 606 on a specific revenue stream - contract manufacturing of production parts.
+This can be used for and tailored to any arrangement that includes mass production of goods, each taking a short duration to complete, that are built specifically to the customer's specifications.
+These are often covered by long term supply agreements.